 A highlight was an intense drag race between an E-type Jaguar and a Barracuda.
 Unfortunately the finish line was on the grass only 100 meters from an "Air Stream" trailer.
 Spectators held their breath watching figure eight braking patterns being carved into the grass as the entrants narrowly missed hitting the trailer.

-but they became less feasible due to a shortage of suitable parking lots.
-The "President’s Run" is a popular tradition that was started by Jerry Parkhill in 1980.
-Since then, each year at the end of September, the MG and Jaguar presidents arrange a weekend trip to carefully selected locales such as Whistler, Lac Le Jeune, Radium Hot Springs Port Townsend.
+for more info on slaloms) but they became less feasible due to a shortage of suitable parking lots.
+The "Presidents' Run" is a popular tradition that was started by Jerry Parkhill in 1980.
+Since then, each year at the end of September, the MG and Jaguar presidents arrange a weekend trip to carefully selected locales such as Whistler, Lac Le Jeune, Radium Hot Springs, Port Townsend.

 Several of those who responded to the original ad and attended the inaugural meeting are still members.
-The club is unique in that it is administered jointly with the Canadian Classic MG Club and many of the competition and social activities are enjoyed by members of both organizations.
+The club is unique in that it is administered jointly with the Canadian Classic MG Club and the Candian XK Jaguar Register.
+Many of the competition and social activities are enjoyed by members of both organizations.
 Many members indeed own models of both marques and qualify for listings in both Club registers.
 Today the Club membership numbers over 200.

 The club's activities cover a wide variety of events.
-These include monthly social events which range from day trips through local environs to Bar-B-Q's, picnics, wine and cheese: a number of speed events which include rallies, slaloms, and most importantly, the Clubs annual Heritage event which offers a
+These include monthly social events which range from day trips through local environs to barbecues, picnics, wine and cheese events, a number of speed events which include rallies, slaloms, and most importantly, the Club's annual Heritage event which offers a

 concours and awards banquet.
 Many members journey south of the 49th to similar events in Washington State and Oregon.
 The monthly meetings features guest speakers, audio-visual presentations, technical discussions and problem solving.
 The Club has regular "garage tours" as scheduled to local auto related businesses of interest to club members.